nCine/nCine-site/build-windows.md

 To compile it invoke the CMake command again:

     cmake --build nCine-build

+If you have the dependency libraries installed in the system but you want to use the ones you have built yourself in the previous step, invoke CMake like this:

+    cmake -G "MSYS Makefiles" -S nCine -B nCine-build -D CMAKE_PREFIX_PATH=$(pwd)/nCine-external

 ### Build the ncPong example
 The same steps can be applied to the ncPong example game: